mongodb/mut/README.md

 3. Run `make test` and `make format` to check that the tests pass and fix your formatting.

-4. Active a shell where the `mut` commands you just built are available by running:
+4. Active a shell where the `mut` commands you just built are available:

    ```
    poetry shell